Jim Cohn: Career

 In 1995, Cohn began recording with The Abolitionists, a North Bay Area band that featured Mooka Rennick and guitarist Steve Kimock.
 He began a solo recording artist career beginning with Unspoken Words in 1998.
-From 2006-2008, he worked on homage, a spoken word and music recording made upon the death of his mother.
+From 2006 to 2008, he worked on homage, a spoken word and music recording made upon the death of his mother.
 In 2009, he released Impermanence, a double CD compilation.

 In 1996, Cohn began planning for an online poetry project that would explore Beat Generation influences on the Postbeat Poets.
 In 1997, he founded the on-line Museum of American Poetics.
 In 1999, MAP became the first online poetry site to be mentioned in the New York Times.
 Cohn published his first collection of prose the same year, exploring the theoretical parallels between ASL and modernist poetries in a book entitled Sign Mind: Studies in American Sign Language Poetics.

-Cohn's first video production, the American Poet Greats series, won the Best Multimedia Award from Community Television in Boulder, Colorado three years in a row (2001-2003).
-In 2003, Cohn produced his first film, a 55 minute profile on the life and poetic contributions of the Jack Kerouac School co-founder Anne Waldman, entitled Anne Waldman: Makeup on Empty Space.
+Cohn's first video production, the American Poet Greats series, won the Best Multimedia Award from Community Television in Boulder, Colorado three years in a row (2001–2003).
+In 2003, Cohn produced his first film, a 55-minute profile on the life and poetic contributions of the Jack Kerouac School co-founder Anne Waldman, entitled Anne Waldman: Makeup on Empty Space.

 In a 2011 review of Cohn's Sutras & Bardos: Essays & Interviews on Allen Ginsberg, the Kerouac School, Anne Waldman, The Postbeat Poets & the New Demotics, Beat Studies scholar Jonah Raskin wrote "Perhaps no one in the United States today understands and appreciates the poetic durability and the cultural elasticity of the Beats better than Jim Cohn."